mrmasterplan/rwklevelfiles/editor/README.md

     # on the prompt type f

 Now you have all the tiles.
 You can open the Tiled editor and open the tileset definitions that are saved under `resources\tilesets`.

+It is recommended that you set Tiled to snap everyting to the grid.
+Do this under view>Snapping>Snap to grid.

 Next create a new map in Tiled.
 Make sure to select
 - orientation:orthogonal